In Alabama, a ticket for failure/refusal to display car insurance is a misdemeanor with a fine of up to $500.

 - $10,000 for damage or destruction of property of others.

-Alabama Department of Revenue‘s Motor Vehicle Division says that motorists who are stopped by law enforcement for driving violations or equipment checks and cannot provide the requested proof of vehicle liability insurance can be fined up to $500 for the first offense.
+According to the Alabama Department of Revenue‘s Motor Vehicle Division, motorists stopped by law enforcement for driving violations or equipment checks.
+They cannot provide the requested proof of vehicle liability insurance and can be fined up to $500 for the first offense.
 If convicted a second or subsequent time, the owner or operator may face a fine of up to $1,000, a six-month driver’s license suspension, or both.

 Also, a license plate registration suspension continues until a reinstatement fee is paid and current proof of insurance is provided.
 If this is your second or subsequent offense, then you would have to serve a mandatory four-month registration suspension in addition to paying the reinstatement fee and providing current proof of insurance.